 It’s for these reasons that the World Health Organization (WHO) reports that 74% of its member countries use telehealth solutions in some form.

 While the past 5 years have seen slow, steady growth in demand for and use of telemedicine, as technology is drip-fed into healthcare environments, the Covid-19 coronavirus pandemic of 2020 brought a huge spike in demand:

-While demand has fallen since its March / April 2020 peak, it is still nearly double that of pre-pandemic figures and is likely to remain part of the new toolkit for many of the healthcare providers who have adopted more telemedicine solutions successfully in recent months.
+While Google searches around the topic have fallen since their March / April 2020 peak, in 2022 it is still around double that of pre-pandemic figures and is likely to remain part of the new toolkit for many of the healthcare providers who have adopted more telemedicine solutions successfully.

 Why eLearning for Telemedicine?

 As telemedicine is designed to improve speed and accessibility in healthcare, it is natural to enable the same benefits in your training by using elearning.